ajrosen/icalPal/README.md

 As a Homebrew formula:

 ```
-brew tap ajrosen/icalpal
+brew tap ajrosen/icalPal
-brew install icalpal
+brew install icalPal
 ```

 ## Features

 ### Compatability with [icalBuddy](https://github.com/ali-rantakari/icalBuddy)

-icalpal tries to be compatible with icalBuddy for command-line options and for output.
+icalPal tries to be compatible with icalBuddy for command-line options and for output.
 There are a some important differences to be aware of.